ineslucas/creative-toolbox/README.md

 This project was a substantial learning opportunity, covering:
 - **3D Web Rendering**: Leveraging React Three Fiber to integrate 3D models into a web environment.
 - **Animation and Physics**: Using GSAP for smooth animations and Matter JS for physics interactions.
+Performance techniques in combining these.
-- **Interactive Design**: Crafting an interactive experience that's both engaging and informative, a unique approach to portfolio presentation.
+- **Interactive Design**: Crafting an interactive experience that's both engaging and informative.

 Visitors can explore a virtual space where objects can be interacted with — drag, drop, and watch them react to virtual physics.
-This interactive environment serves as a unique portfolio, demonstrating skills in real-time 3D rendering, user interaction design, and animation.
+This interactive environment demonstrates skills in real-time 3D rendering, user interaction design, physics interactions and animation.

 ## 💭 Features in progress

 - Mobile responsiveness and interaction alternatives for the toolbox 3D environment on mobile.
 - Adding an About Me, Playground and Journal of Experiments sections.
 - More interactive elements and animations to showcase additional skills.
+- Performance improvements.

 ## 🚦 Running the Project